GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Preliminaries

-Although several recent researches have enhanced FMs with DNNs to model higher-order feature interactions, like NFM~\cite{he2017neural2} and DeepFM~\cite{guo2017deepfm}, they model the higher-order feature interaction in an implicit manner, which lack persuasive rationales on the model outcome.
+Although several recent studies have enhanced FMs with DNNs to model higher-order feature interactions, like NFM~\cite{he2017neural2} and DeepFM~\cite{guo2017deepfm}, they model higher-order feature interactions in an implicit manner, and lack persuasive rationales for model outcomes.